'Just as a candle cannot burn without fire, men cannot live without a spiritual life' - The Buddha

 In Key Stage 3: The students will be exploring a number of key questions which allow them to learn about the six main world religions and other key beliefs and groups.
 Throughout this time each student will be developing four skills sets which we have identified as sitting at the heart of RE: Analysis & Reasoning; Explanation & Application; Investigation & Enquiry; Reflection & Empathy.
 These skills sets are introduced over the three years, starting with Analysis & Reasoning and Explanation & Application in Year 7.

-In Year 7: Students learn about key beliefs from Buddhism, Islam and Christianity by putting key questions at the heart of their work.
-These are: Why did the Buddha teach what he did?
-The Five Pillars: What impact do they have in individual’s lives?
+In Year 7: Students learn about key beliefs about belief in God, Sikhism, Islam, Christianity and Spirituality by putting key questions at the heart of their work.
+These are: How has belief in God developed?
+Sikhism: Living as a Sikh in Britain; The Five Pillars: What impact do they have in individual’s lives?
 Forgiveness: an impossible task?
 How do people express their spirituality?

-In Year 8: Students ask a series of key questions from all six main world faiths starting with an exploration of whether or not religion can provide guidance for living in the modern world.
-The subsequent unit ask these questions: Why can’t we draw God?
+In Year 8: Students ask a series of key questions from all six main world faiths starting with an exploration of what it means to be a Hindu in modern Britain.
+The subsequent units ask these questions: Happiness: is it the purpose to life?
+Who are the Jewish Peoples?
 Good, bad, right, wrong: How can I decide?
 Life after death: does it exist?
-Happiness: is it the purpose to life?

-In Year 9: Students focus more on key philosophical and ethical questions, starting with an analysis of the ways in which religion and science work together and work apart.
-The next unit considers the stories found in all religions with a focus on the story in the diary of Anne Frank and, subsequently, suffering and the Holocaust.
-Students then look at the many questions raised by the ethics of war and conflict and complete the year exploring the ways in which religion and society have developed.
+In Year 9: Students focus more on key philosophical and ethical questions, starting with a look at the many questions raised by the ethics of war and conflict.
+Next is a study of the key elements of the Buddhist faith and how Buddhist navigate the modern world.
+The next unit considers the responses from religion to the problem of evil, with a focus on the story in the diary of Anne Frank and, subsequently, suffering and the Holocaust.
+Students then look at the religion of Islam and how this is practised and complete the year exploring the ways in which religion and society have developed.

 Click on the button below to access Key Stage 3 Religious Education Resources

 In Key Stage four: Students have the option to take the RE GCSE.
-We use the OCR Philosophy & Ethics specification which covers units such as Belief about Deity, Life After Death, Good and Evil, Medical Ethics and War, Peace and Justice.
-There are twelve units in total, studied over the two years, with four exams taken at the end of year 11.
+We use the Edexcel Philosophy & Ethics specification which covers units such as Belief about God, Crime and Punishment, Peace and Conflict and Medical Ethics.
+We study eight units over the two years, focusing on Christianity and Buddhism, with two exams at the end.

 We also run a Core Ethics course for all Year 10 and 11 students during one lesson a fortnight.
-Students explore key ethical themes of Genetic Engineering, Capital Punishment and the purposes of Punishment, Religion and the Media and a research task, chosen from a range of questions such as ‘Can you talk to the dead?’ and ‘Pooh’s Philosophy is the best Philosophy: Discuss.’
+Students explore key ethical themes of Values and Commitments, Freedoms, Genetic Engineering, Capital Punishment and the purposes of Punishment, Religion and the Media and a research task, chosen from a range of questions such as ‘Can you talk to the dead?’ and ‘Pooh’s Philosophy is the best Philosophy: Discuss.’

 Click on the button below to access GCSE RE Resources